ZhangchenZhao/TLPRS/README.md

 ## Inputs of TL_PRS
 1. `ped_file`:
 The location path of ped file, where contains the information of FID, IID, outcome (Y) and covariates.
-Note that the file only requires samples from test_file.
+Note that the file only requires samples from `validate_file`.

 2. `Covar_name`:
-A vector of names of covariates we need to adjust in the model, such as c("Sex","BY","PC1","PC2","PC3","PC4").
+A vector of names of covariates we need to adjust in the model, such as c("Sex","Age").
 Note that all names must corrspond to the columns in the ped file.

 3. `Y_name`:
 The name of Y in the model, such as "LDL".
 Note that the Y name must corrspond to a column in the ped file.